SaeedSarabchi/continuous-integration-circle2/docs/README.md

-Test-driving the CI/CD of a jeckyll site using CircleCI
+Test-driving the CI/CD of a jekyll site using CircleCI